imxiejie/ThinkVim/README.md

 | [coc-highlight](https://github.com/neoclide/coc-highlight) | Highlight the cursors word, Show the css color |
 | [coc-git](https://github.com/neoclide/coc-git)             | git extension                                  |
 | [coc-post](https://github.com/iamcco/coc-post)             | easy to use like postman                       |

+## Custom

+- if you need some plugins which not in Thinkvim ,you can add them into the `local_plugins.yaml`, the `plugins.yaml`is thinkvim plugins file.
+- i think split the user plugins and thinkvim plugins in two files is good. this way cant break the thinkvim and easy to use.
+- if plugins config very long you can touch a file which named as plugin name in plugins folder

 ## ColorScheme